Migrating data from AWS RDS for PostgreSQL to Yandex Managed Service for PostgreSQL

 - Enable public access for the instance.

-- In the instance's security group, add a rule that will allow incoming TCP traffic from any IP address to the PostgreSQL instance port (
+- In the instance's security group, add a rule which allows incoming TCP traffic from any IP address to the PostgreSQL instance port (

 Note